Limpertsberg: History

 The chapel of Notre-Dame at the crossing between the current Avenue de la Faiencerie and the Allée Scheffer had been constructed from 1624 to 1627 at the instigation of the Jesuit priest Jakob Brocquart, and was generously endowed by several rich urban nobles and citizens.
 Within a short amount of time, this chapel, with the statue of Mary the Comforter of the Afflicted, developed into the central Marian shrine of Luxembourg, meaning that it had to be expanded already in 1640.
 The shrine to the Virgin Mary was torn down in 1796 by French Revolutionary troops; only a year previously, it had been turned into a garrison slaughterhouse.
 Today, a bronze memorial plaque donated by the Lampertsbierger Syndikat in 1935 and designed by local artist Michel Haagen, serves as a reminder of the former "Glaciskapelle" ("Glacis chapel").
 (Note: Located initially on a building opposite the Kleppelkrich monument, it was moved to its current location in 1983) In 1691, the chapel cemetery (Kapellekiirfecht) had been inaugurated behind the chapel, which gradually developed into the present-day Notre-Dame Cemetery, especially since 1778 when the city parish church of St. Nicholas was dismantled and the city's main cemetery was relocated to Notre-Dame.
 Although the official name for this is the "Cimetière Notre-Dame", in common parlance the name "Niklooskiirfecht" is still used today.
 Near the cemetery, 7 rebels of the Kleppelkrich were executed by firing squad on 8 January 1799.
 Their leader Michel Pintz was executed on 20 May of the same year by guillotine.
 A commemorative stone serves as a reminder of this event, made by Edmond Lux, and installed in front of the cemetery in 1974 at the instigation of the publisher François Mersch.
 The new Glacis chapel, endowed by Bishop Nicolas Adames and designed by the state architect Charles Arendt, was completed in 1885.
 In the first years of the 20th century, it temporarily served as a parish church to the rapidly increasing population of Limpertsberg.

 By necessity, Limpertsberg could not begin its actual development into a residential and education district until after the dismantlement of the fortress from 1867.
 Only few houses or residents of Limpertsberg are mentioned historically in the era of the fortress.
 The siege map of 1795 does not mention one single house on the whole plateau.
-For strategic reasons, all the arable soil had been carried away from the current Glacis during 1745- 48; the goal here was to deprive an attacking force of the opportunity to dig in in front of the fortress, as the French troops under Vauban and Créquy had done in 1684.
+For strategic reasons, all the arable soil had been carried away from the current Glacis during 1745- 48; the goal here was to deprive an attacking force of the opportunity to entrench in front of the fortress, as the French troops under Vauban and Créquy had done in 1684.